Hoohaha/Auana-P/README.md

 ###How to use it to analysis a wave file?
 -----------------------------------
     For example:<br>

+              from auana import Preprocess
+              p=Preprocess

+              #memory the audio infomation,before you start to Analyze
+              p.hear("sample.wav")

               from auana import Fana

-              #save the fingerprint of audio
-              Fana("sample.wav").pre

               #mono analyze
               print Fana("sample.wav").mono_start()